Today’s orange chicken recipe will introduce you to a well-known dish that has been a part of many Chinese banquets.

 Coat the chicken

-- Prepare two shallow plates, the first one with the beaten egg, and the second one with a mixture of cornstarch, flour, salt, and ground black pepper.
+Prepare two shallow plates, the first one with 2 beaten egg, and the second one with a mixture of 1/3 cup cornstarch, 1/4 cup flour, 1/4 tsp salt, and 1/2 tsp ground black pepper.

-- Coat the chicken pieces successively with the egg, and then with the cornstarch mixture.
+Coat 14 oz chicken pieces successively with the egg, and then with the cornstarch mixture.
 It is advised that you coat every chicken piece separately rather than pour the egg and cornstarch mixture into the chicken bowl and toss to coat.
 This way, the coating will be able to cover all the pieces evenly and won’t get crumbled.

 Deep-fry the chicken